lvarin/spark-openstack/README.md

 # Spark cluster deploy tools for Openstack

-This project provides scripts for Apache Spark cluster autodeploy in any Openstack environment with optional useful tools:
+This project provides scripts for Apache Spark cluster autodeploy in Pouta environment with optional useful tools.
+These playbooks may help you to install following:

 * Openstack Swift seamless integration
 * Apache Hadoop